mithilchaudhary/challenge/producer_consumer/README.md

-# challenge
+# Producer-Consumer pattern with Blocking Queue and Wait/Notify

-This folder contains a self-contained producer/consumer simulation.
-Everything from the queue implementation to the CLI entry point lives right here.
-The producer and consumer add a random 0–1 second pause before every queue action and verbosely print the queue contents so you can watch the flow.
+This folder contains the producer/consumer simulation from part 1.
+The producer and consumer add a random 0–1 second pause before every queue action and print the queue contents so you can watch the flow step-by-step.

 ## Run the demo (repo root)